isomerpages/moe-chijkc/_admissions/Direct School Admissions (DSA).md

 Exercise.</p>
 <p>We are looking for girls with special talents who will contribute to the
 dynamic and vibrant community at KC.
-<br>You are eligible to apply if you have special talent or ability in:
 <br>
 <br>Please click on the Main DSA Category to access the respective Talent
 Area for the Criteria and Selection<strong>*</strong>.